 Papillon Club at Riverview High School: www.papillonrhs.com

 Riverview High School welcomed its founding members and installed officers of the newly formed 2010 Papillon Club during an installation tea at Casa de Mariposa on Siesta Key in May 2010.
 Casa de Mariposa has now become the host of the annual spring installation tea for incoming Papillon Club mentors and officers.
-We are pleased to anounce the formation of the 2012-2013 Booker High School Papillon Club !
+2012-2103 we welcomed Booker High School as they too formed a Papillon Club.
+We are pleased to anounce the formation of the 2014-2015 Sarasota Military Academy Papillon Club!

 The idea for the name of the club came from a past Riverview graduate, Katelyn Joy Derstine, who exemplified the club's ideals for mentorship and was killed in a motor vehicle accident while attending the University of Florida.
 Katelyn was an environmental horticulture major and had a fond appreciation for butterflies.